America, 1776

 Americans in the 18th century were very clear on the fact that they had far more opportunity than their relatives back in Europe.
 Their self-images often featured this fact and their actions were very often impelled by either gratitude for it, or a need to show they deserved it.

 The arts.
 The usual comment about arts in the America colonies is that they were miserable.
 To an extent this was true, as survival in the wilderness (which is what most of America was in those days) leaves little room for the production of fine arts.
 Still American homes featured reproductions of European art, even good reproductions.
 More than that, however, music was a significant business in the colonies.
-Here, for example (and apologies on the quality; it’s from 300 years ago), is an ad for sheet music.
+Here, for example (apologies on the quality; it’s from 300 years ago), is an ad for sheet music.
 It ran in the New England Courant in 1724:

 Here, from a Philadelphia paper of 1740, is an advertisement for sheet music being sold for the sake of charity:

-These people, then, while a long way from the center of production for fine arts, still cared enough about them that they’d buy sheet music and learn new songs in their homes, performing them for family and friends at least.
+These people, then, while a long way from the centers of production for fine arts, still cared enough about them that they’d buy sheet music and learn new songs in their homes, performing them for family and friends at least.

 The Fruits